-- Add the ground beef, eggs, mozzarella and remaining salt and pepper and combine thoroughly.
+- Add the ground beef, eggs, mozzarella, remaining salt and pepper and combine thoroughly.

-- Form meatloaf on prepared baking sheet by forming a 5” wide loaf with your hands.
+- Form meatloaf on the prepared baking sheet by forming a 5” wide loaf with your hands.

 - Brush the ketchup over the top and bake in the oven for 1 hr, or until a meat thermometer inserted into the center reads 155F.
-This took my closer to 1hr 15 minutes, but start checking your meat at 1 hr to be sage.
+This took me closer to 1hr 15 minutes, but start checking your meat at 1 hr to be safe.